"To understand me, you must understand that I am a Scots-Irish hillbilly at heart."

 What's revealing is the construction.
 Vance shares devastating details: his mother chasing him with a car, the parade of unstable men, the shame of watching his family unravel in public.
 But every wound serves the narrative arc.
 Every failure sets up the comeback.
 The book's thesis is ultimately optimistic, I made it out, and here's what I learned, and that optimism is what made it useful.

-"Whatever talents I have, I almost squandered until a handful of loving people rescued me," Vance wrote.
-It's a line that sounds humble.
-It's also a line that positions the author as someone who has talents worth rescuing.
+"Whatever talents I have, I almost squandered until a handful of loving people rescued me," Vance wrote — a line that sounds humble while positioning the author as someone with talents worth rescuing.

 Silicon Valley Vance